Skip to main content

 • Credit value: 30 credits at Level 7

-• Convenor: Amy Kirby
+• Convenor: Dr Amy Kirby

 Module description

-Indicative module syllabus
+Indicative syllabus

-• ‘Angels vs Demons’: conceptualising childhood, youth and crime
+• ‘Angels vs demons’: conceptualising childhood, youth and crime

 • Assessing the international landscape of youth justice